What is clonidine transdermal?

 What other drugs will affect clonidine transdermal?

-Using this medicine with other drugs that make you sleepy or lower your blood pressure can worsen these effects.
+Using clonidine with other drugs that make you sleepy or lower your blood pressure can worsen these effects.
 Ask your doctor before using clonidine transdermal with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Other drugs may interact with clonidine transdermal, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.